HomeSpan/HomeSpan/docs/README.md

 #### 12/7/2020

-> HomeSPan 1.1.0 - first update.
+> HomeSpan 1.1.0 - first update.
 Adds ability to specify Accessory IDs, which helps when developing Homespan devices that can automatically add and delete Accessories.

 #### 11/27/2020